sreedeepEK/miniGPT/README.md

-### miniGPT
+## miniGPT

 A PyTorch re-implementation of GPT, both training and inference.
-Currently in built.

 ### How GPT Works: Brick-by-Brick